Skip to main content

-Do Not Track is a web browser setting to opt-out of the tracking of analytics services, advertising networks and other privacy threats.
+Do Not Track and Global Privacy Control are Webbrowser and device settings to opt-out of or limit the tracking with analytics services, advertising networks, sharing for personal data and other privacy threats.

 How does it work?